dx-hub-ui/merch-monitor/README.md

 ## Troubleshooting

 - **Failed to parse cookie string**: Older Supabase sessions stored in the browser may be base64-prefixed (e.g. `base64-eyJ...`).
-The middleware now decodes these values automatically, but if the error persists clear the `sb-*` cookies in your browser and try signing in again.
+Both the middleware and server helpers normalise these cookies before they reach Supabase, so the error should disappear after your first request.
+If it persists, clear the `sb-*` cookies in your browser and try signing in again.